Forget about the Legalize toggle in the Ninja V

 I felt that enabling and disabling the “Legalize” toggle was a waste of time, so I decided to look for another solution, a “legalized” LUT for each C-Log flavor, disabling the “Legalize” toggle altogether, recording in full range without loosing the preview with the technical LUT, so here I share with you my LUTs, even though the names are self explanatory, here are the details:

-• BT2020_CLog-to-BT709_WDR_65_F2LF_V.1.0.cube: From C-Log in Rec.2020 Full Range to legalized Rec.709 Full Dynamic Range, a 65x65x65 LUT.
+• F2L_2020_CLog-to-709_WDR_65_V.1.0.cube: From C-Log in Rec.2020 Full Range to legalized Rec.709 Full Dynamic Range, a 65x65x65 LUT.

-• BT2020_CLog2-to-BT709_WDR_65_F2LF_V.1.0.cube: From C-Log 2 in Rec.2020 Full Range to legalized Rec.709 Full Dynamic Range, a 65x65x65 LUT.
+• F2L_2020_CLog2-to-709_WDR_65_V.1.0.cube: From C-Log 2 in Rec.2020 Full Range to legalized Rec.709 Full Dynamic Range, a 65x65x65 LUT.

-• BT2020_CLog3-to-BT709_WDR_65_F2LF_V.1.0.cube: From C-Log 3 in Rec.2020 Full Range to legalized Rec.709 Full Dynamic Range, a 65x65x65 LUT.
+• F2L_2020_CLog3-to-709_WDR_65_V.1.0.cube: From C-Log 3 in Rec.2020 Full Range to legalized Rec.709 Full Dynamic Range, a 65x65x65 LUT.

 In a previous post I shared a workaround for recordings in Rec.2020 that needed to appear like they were recorded in CinemaGamut, this time I added an option that legalizes the signal:

-• BT2020_CLog3-to-CinemaGamut_CLog3_65_F2LF_V.1.0.cube: From C-Log 3 in Rec,2020 Full Range to C-Log 3 Cinema Gamut.
+• 709_CLog3-to-CinemaGamut_CLog3_65_V.1.0.cube: From C-Log 3 in Rec.709 Legal Range to C-Log 3 Cinema Gamut.

-• BT2020_CLog3-to-CinemaGamut_CLog3_65_FF_V.1.0.cube: From C-Log 3 in Rec,2020 Legal Range to C-Log 3 Cinema Gamut.
+• 2020_CLog3-to-CinemaGamut_CLog3_65_V.1.0.cube: From C-Log 3 in Rec.2020 Legal Range to C-Log 3 Cinema Gamut.

-Off course these last two LUTs cannot recreate the full dynamic range of a true Canon Cinema Gamut footage, but makes the footage available for other filters and adjustments only available for footage in that format.
+Off course these last three LUTs cannot recreate the full dynamic range of a true Canon Cinema Gamut footage, but makes the footage available for other filters and adjustments only available for footage in that format.

 Download the LUTs, drop them in your LUT folder, and grade away.
 If these save you time (or money), feel free to buy me a coffee: https://www.paypal.com/paypalme/RodrigoPolo